fernandoocampo/kbkitt/apps/kbservice/README.md

 ## Migration

-Project is using `sqlx-cli`, so let's install it first.
+Project is using [sqlx-cli](https://docs.rs/crate/sqlx-cli/latest), so let's install it first.

 ```sh
 cargo install sqlx-cli